rpekash/Fitness-Tracker-App/README.md

 1. **Clone the Repository**

    Open Terminal and navigate to the directory where you want to clone the project.
+Then clone this repo.

 2. **Run the App**